isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/key%20programmes%201.png">
 </div>
 <h5><strong>P1 VIA - Be Gracious@Recess</strong></h5>
-<p>‘Be Gracious@Recess’, our VIA programme for Primary 1 aims to imbue good
+<p>‘Be Gracious@Recess’ is our VIA programme for Primary 1 which aims to
-habits and table etiquette in our Oasians.
-They will be taught to practice personal hygiene by first washing their hands before taking their meals in the canteen.
+imbue good habits and table etiquette in our Oasians.
+They are taught to practise personal hygiene by first washing their hands before taking their meals in the canteen.
 They are also encouraged to reduce food wastage, return their cutlery and conduct wipe down of the table after eating.</p>
 <p>Two Gracious Ambassadors are appointed from each P1 class to remind their
 classmates to be Gracious@Recess.
 Students are encouraged to be responsible in keeping their tables and floor clean.
-The classes will be assessed on the cleanliness of the tables and the floor assigned and certificates are issued to classes to reaffirm the students’ effort.</p>
+The classes will be assessed on the cleanliness of the tables and the floor assigned.
+Certificates are issued to classes to reaffirm the students’ effort.</p>
 <p>
 <br>